The Ultimate Fighting Championship has had an absurd amount of classic fights:

 When future UFC welterweight legends Georges St-Pierre and Matt Hughes met at UFC 50, the Canadian upstart simply was not ready for the championship spotlight yet.
 However, when they ran it back two years later, "Rush" proved why he just needed a smidge more seasoning before beginning his ascension to the top of the division.

 On that night in Sacramento, California, he proved more than just having a fighting background based on athleticism and Karate.
-He helped to usher in an age of well-rounded talents, and elevate what it meant to be a world-class mixed martial artist.
-Not to mention, it was a major shift in the division’s history.
-The best welterweight ever–at the time–was dethroned and there was a new superstar from the land of maple leaves and hockey on path to being one of the best UFC champions ever.
+He helped to usher in an age of well-rounded talents and elevate what it meant to be a world-class mixed martial artist.
+Not to mention, it was a major shift in the division's history.
+The best welterweight ever--at the time--was dethroned and there was a new superstar from the land of maple leaves and hockey on the path to being one of the best UFC champions ever.